The most important thing to keep in mind when talking about the lifespan of solar panels is that they are not going to stop working after that period.

 Keep Your Solar Panels Clean

-When your solar panels get covered in dirt and grit it not only reduces their efficiency, it can also result in them getting chipped.
+When your solar panels get covered in dirt and grit it not only reduces their efficiency, it can also result in them getting incurring micro scratches.
 Too much of this can see them damaged or broken.
 Regular cleaning of solar panels is valuable for their performance and health.

 Online Solar Assessment